 Medicare will pay for home dialysis retraining if—despite the patient's change in circumstances—home dialysis is still an appropriate treatment for the patient, and only in these cases:

-- The patient changes to a different home modality
+The patient changes to a different type of home dialysis

 For more information, see Chapter 8, §50.8 in the Medicare Claims Processing Manual.

 Medicare considers some services to be "retraining" and others to be expected home dialysis "support services."
 For example, if a PD patient develops peritonitis, the home training nurse may watch the patient perform PD connections/disconnections and catheter care using proper aseptic technique.
 Medicare considers this a home dialysis "support service"—not retraining.
 Other examples of home dialysis support services can be found under Chapter 11, §50.6 of the Medicare Benefit Policy Manual.

 Billing Under The Prospective Payment System (PPS Or "Bundle")

 There are many resources on the CMS site and in manuals to help you understand how to bill under the ESRD PPS or bundle.
 The PPS base rate pays for dialysis, supplies, and ESRD-related drugs and labs.
 There are patient-level adjustments, facility-level adjustments, and more.